 Over three million people in the UK now juggle caring commitments (for elderly or sick loved ones) with work, and the number of employed mothers with dependent children in England has surged by over a million in the past two decades, meaning almost three quarters of mothers work part-time or full-time.

-Almost three quarters of employees we surveyed for our guide said they find balancing their family commitments with work either ‘difficult’ or ‘very difficult’.
+Almost three quarters of employees surveyed by Benenden Health said they find balancing their family commitments with work either ‘difficult’ or ‘very difficult’.

 How does this impact employees?